 1. Increase Student Interest:

 A blended learning environment allows learners to ‘see’ concepts in real-world settings in a virtual environment.
-The context and a practical implementation of the concepts increase student interest and make learning more interesting and immersive.
-Online resources help to bring alive subjects such as Mathematics and Science that are either difficult or monotonous, and also help to improve information retention.
+The context and practical implementation of the concepts increase student interest and make learning more interesting and immersive.
+Online resources help to bring alive subjects such as Mathematics and Science that are either difficult or monotonous and also help to improve information retention.

 2. Increase Focus:

 The attention span of the millennial generation is decreasing.
 With plenty of online content available on smartphones, users are free to view whatever content they want as long as it holds their attention.
 When technology is integrated into lessons, learners are more likely to remain focused on a subject for longer periods than they would be with books and paper resources.